 I have used Canva a great deal for both free and paid images.
 I find it a beneficial tool, and even the paid images are not expensive at $1.00 each.
 I’ve had occasions where I needed to buy an image or two, but I always check the other free image services listed above first.
 Quite often, an acceptable image will be on one of my Fab-5 sites.
 So far, my use of Canva has only involved sourcing high-resolution images and logos.
-However, it does have a fantastic range of design related features.
+However, it does have a fantastic range of design-related features.

-Key Features of Canva for Work (Pro Version)
+Key Features of Canva

-How much does Canva for Work cost?
+How much do Canva Costs?

 Free Image Resizing tool